pulibrary/ops-catchall/projects/springshare_docs/libguides_docs/guide_ownership.md

 6. Hit the blue ```Save``` button and changes will be made.

 Note: See this topic in [Springshare's documentation](https://ask.springshare.com/libguides/faq/1325) (you must be logged into your PUL LibApps account to view)

+While a LibGuide can only have one owner, it can have multiple editors.
+Guide owners can add editors on their own.
+To do this:

+1. Open the Guide you are trying to add editors to in editing mode.

+2. From the top right navigation bar, choose the gear icon drop-down and select ```Guide Editors.```

+3. Select editors from the list or start to type their names.
+Hit the blue ```Save``` button at the bottom.